12 Hidden Function Keys Of Computer Keyboard - F1 to F12

 In combination with other keys, such as the Shift or Alt keys, F10 may serve as a modifier key to access additional functions or shortcuts.

-F11 Key Used For Fullscreen
+F11 Key Used

 The F11 key is another function key commonly found on computer keyboards.

 Fullscreen mode is a feature available in most web browsers that allows users to view web content in a larger, immersive display.
-By entering fullscreen mode, the browser window expands to cover the full screen, removing distractions and providing a focused viewing experience.
+By entering full-screen mode, the browser window expands to cover the full screen, removing distractions and providing a focused viewing experience.

 In some applications, pressing F11 may maximize the active window or application to fill the available screen space.
 It allows users to quickly switch between fullscreen and windowed modes for better visibility and productivity.